cvxpy/cvxpy/doc/source/examples/index.rst

 * The :ref:`basic` section shows how to solve some common optimization problems in CVXPY.
-* The :ref:`dgp-examples` section shows how to solve geometric programs and log-log convex programs using :ref:`disciplined geometric programming <dgp>`.
+* The :ref:`dgp-examples` section shows how to solve log-log convex programs.
 * The :ref:`dqcp-examples` section has examples on quasiconvex programming.
-* The :ref:`derivatives` section shows how to compute sensitivity analyses and gradients of solutions.
+* The :ref:`derivative-examples` section shows how to compute sensitivity analyses and gradients of solutions.

 There are also application-specific sections.